 It also accommodates different needs - there is a room called The Nest, filled with beanbags, and just enough space to fit a class for a story, and children who like to work in silence can be found laying down, gently-changing lights making their shadows dance across the pages of their books.
 Elsewhere, children can work on any one of the three beach huts, in the spaces in between; even under chairs, as some have been prone to do.

 The best space is also the best-kept secret - a hidden room, known as the Wonder Room, filled with curious and inspiring objects, from a wicker rugbeater to an old telephone.
 These are rotated regularly, and borrowed by both teachers and children to explore, inspire and enliven a lesson.
 If you want to know where the room is hidden, the children won’t tell you.
 It’s a precious secret, so you’ll have to visit to find out.

-For more details and viewing opportunities of the Lighthouse Suite, please email the Enrichment Leader, firstname.lastname@example.org
+For more details and viewing opportunities of the Lighthouse Suite, please email our Headteacher, Sarah Vernon, at firstname.lastname@example.org.